 Graduate students in the Computer Science Department are expected to maintain an average of not less than B (3.0) during their course of study.
 Those who fail to meet this requirement may be dismissed by the Graduate School.
 No more than two grades below B and no grades of C- or less may be counted as fulfilling degree requirements.
 Still C-, D or F do count to enormously drag down your cumulative GPA.

-Faculty may assign the grade of I to a student who has not completed the assigned work by the end of the term.
-This grade is not assigned automatically; rather, it is up to the student to work out with the instructor a plan, including a deadline, for completing the work for the course.
+Faculty may assign the grade of I to a student who has not completed the assigned work by the end of the term for some good reason.
+This grade is not assigned automatically.
+It is up to the student to explain the circumstances and work out a plan with the instructor, including a deadline, for completing the work for the course.

 Under the Graduate School regulations, a student has one semester to complete the course (and summer counts as a semester!).
 If the student does not turn in the work by the deadline, the I grade will automatically become an F. Please read the new policy on the Graduate School web page at http://www.luc.edu/gradschool/academics_policies.shtml#grades1.